 The interest rates payable on certain of our senior notes and commercial paper notes programs are subject to adjustment from time to time if Moody's or S&P changes the debt rating applicable to the notes.
 If the ratings from Moody's or S&P decrease below investment grade, the per annum interest rates on certain senior notes are subject to increase by up to two percent.
-In no event will the total increase in the per annum interest rates exceed two percent above the original interest rates, nor will the per annum interest rate applicable to the senior notes.
+In no event will the total increase in the per annum interest rates exceed two percent above the original interest rates, nor will the per annum interest rate be reduced below the original interest rate applicable to the senior notes.